 Layers look great in photographs.
 Too many busy patterns do not.
 So try to limit patterns to small children or in small doses on adults, but layer layer layer.

 And the boots.
 We all had on our boots and loved them so much, we needed a photo just of the boots!

 My husband and I both searched Pinterest for cute, casual poses.
 And you can see a lot of fun ideas HERE.
-We went into the photo shoot with a few ideas, and also used the surroundings as a guide to take the best family photos.
+We went into the photo shoot with a few ideas and also used the surroundings as a guide to take the best family photos.

 Plan to do some more traditional poses as well as a few more candid photos.
 The candid photos are often my favorite!

 I am not a huge photo prop person.
 However, some props will make your session easier!
-We brought a blanket, a wooden crate and a fun turquoise chair!
+We brought a blanket, a wooden crate, and a fun turquoise chair!
 All of these allowed us to take certain photos easily.
 In the photo above, the crate enabled me to photograph my two children who vary greatly in height a lot easier!
-You can tell that my son is shorter then my daughter, but the height difference is not as noticeable as it is when they stand next to each other.
+You can tell that my son is shorter than my daughter, but the height difference is not as noticeable as it is when they stand next to each other.